-Lee College holds commencement ceremonies each year in May.
-Persons who completed the requirements for certificates and/or associate degrees during the previous Summer or Fall terms as well as Spring candidates are encouraged to participate in a May ceremony.
+Lee College holds commencement ceremonies in May and December.
+Persons who complete the requirements for certifications and/or associate degrees during Summer and Fall terms are encouraged to participate in the December ceremony.
+Spring candidates are encouraged to participate in the May ceremony.
 The approved cap and gown may be purchased in the bookstore.